owensnyder/ST558-Project-1/st558-Project1-rmd.md

 pull data to conduct an Exploratory Data Analysis on the stock and crypto currency markets.

+You can find the [Polygon.io](https://polygon.io/docs/getting-started) API by clicking the link!

 # Necessary Packages

-These are all of the packages I used to complete this project.
+These are all of the packages I used to complete this project:

+-   `tidyverse` is a collection of useful packages designed for data science.
+-   `ggplot2` is an amazing way to create visually pleasing and informative graphics.
+-   `httr` is a collection of useful functions for using APIs.
+-   `jsonlite` is useful package for working with JSON objects in R.
+-   `lubridate` is useful package for dealing with dates and times in R.
+-   `rmarkdown` is a useful package for creating R Markdown documents in a variety of formats.
+-   `knitr` is a useful package to integrate computing and reporting.

 ``` r
 library(tidyverse)